-Fiber optic networks can provide you with high bandwidth, reliable data transmission and long-term economy, but in order to for them to perform to their full potential, they need to be built around a solid infrastructure of cable management.
-Just as you’d be far less efficient and much more vulnerable to potential damage if you didn’t have a skeletal system supporting your muscles, fiber optic networks run the risk of fiber damage, attenuation, and even total network failure if cables are left hanging without the support of a proper cable management system.
+Fiber optic networks can provide you with high bandwidth, reliable data transmission and long-term economy.
+In order to for them to perform to their full potential, they need to be built around a solid infrastructure of cable management.
+Just as you’d be far less efficient and much more vulnerable to potential damage if you didn’t have a skeletal system supporting your muscles, fiber optic networks run the risk of fiber damage, attenuation — and even total network failure — if cables are left hanging without the support of a proper cable management system.

 Wondering how cable management can enhance and protect your fiber network?
 Read on for a few of the most significant benefits that fiber optic cable management has to offer.

-Bend Radius Protection: When an optical fiber bend has too tight a radius, it can result in attenuation (signal loss), or even cause the fiber to break.
-In order to avoid cable malfunction or damage due to bending, it’s important to adhere to strict “minimum bend radius” guidelines, which generally state that any fiber bend should be over 10 times bigger than the cable’s outer diameter.
-Cable management systems can remove the danger from fiber bends by maintaining a safe bend radius for your fiber cables, and providing them with the support and protection they need at bend points.
+- • Bend Radius Protection: When an optical fiber bend has too tight a radius, it can result in attenuation (signal loss) or even cause the fiber to break.
+In order to avoid cable malfunction or damage due to bending, it’s important to adhere to strict “minimum bend radius” guidelines.
+Those generally state any fiber bend should be over 10 times bigger than the cable’s outer diameter.
+Cable management systems can remove the danger from fiber bends by maintaining a safe bend radius for your fiber cables, while providing them with the support and protection they need at bend points.
 In the long run, these preventive measures add up to reduced operating costs and far less network down time.

-CableOrganizer.com offers an unbeatable selection of fiber optic network compatible cable management solutions, including the Neat Patch, horizontal and vertical cable managers, lacer bars, and fiber optic rack mount enclosures.
+CableOrganizer® offers an unbeatable selection of fiber optic network compatible cable management solutions, including the Neat Patch®, horizontal and vertical cable managers, lacer bars and fiber optic rack mount enclosures.